 Figure 9.
-Plot 41 containing part of the 2005 Trout Lake Rx Burn.
+Plot 41 containing part of the 2005 Trout Lake Rx Fire.

-Plot 309 Kekspider Rx Burn
+Plot 309 Kekspider Rx Fire

 Plot 309 is located around Kekekabic Lake in the BWCAW in Lake County (Figure 11).
-The Kekspider Rx Burn was conducted in October, 2010 and totaled 4,961 acres of which approximately 4,270 acres are in the plot.
+The Kekspider Rx Fire was conducted in October, 2010 and totaled 4,961 acres of which approximately 4,270 acres are in the plot.
 The main purpose of the burn was to reduce fuel loads following the July, 1999 blowdown event.
 All of plot 309 was affected by the storm with damage to timber classified as 67-100% across the entire plot.

-In 2014, 8 moose (corrected estimate = 11) were observed on plot 309, part of the Kekspider Rx Burn (Figure 12).
-Since 2012, almost all moose observations on the plot have been within the perimeter of the burn.
+Since 2012, almost all moose observations on the plot have been within the perimeter of the burn (Figure 11).
 Aerial observation suggests the fire burned with various intensities across the plot.
 Regeneration following the blowdown and the fire, is generally well in evidence from the air and contains a strong conifer component.
+A field visit in 2012 indicated aspen sprouts in burned areas were $\geq 2m$ in some cases (E. Anoszko, University of Minnesota personal communication).
 The topography of the plot is relatively rugged.